Housing Policies and Procedures

 Residents are responsible for their guests and their guests' behavior in Hunter Hall.
 Residents must remain with their guests at all times.
 Residents are permitted to have one guest in their room, per person, at all times, due to fire code requirements.

 Health and Welfare

 Residents must maintain their living spaces, common areas, and restroom facilities in their original conditions; clean, unaltered, and hazard-free.
+Resident's room/suite conditions will be assessed for damages and cleaning fees after their official check-out.
 This helps us to maintain the Hunter Hall facility and ensure the safety of residents and their guests.

-All Hunter Hall residents are required to have a $700.00 Dining Dollar meal plan, for each fall and spring semester.
+All Hunter Hall residents are required to have a minimum $1,500.00 Dining Dollar meal plan, for each fall and spring semester.
 This meal plan charge will be automatically placed onto the student account.
-Dining Dollar meal plan options include $700.00, $1,280.00, and $2,120.00.
-Residents will also be able to add onto their meal plan in $50.00 increments, at any time.
-Meal plans will be available for viewing later on in summer, through Dining Services.
+Dining Dollar meal plan options include $1,500.00 and $2,100.00.
+Residents will also be able to add onto their meal plan (minimum of $50.00), at any time throughout the semester.
+Meal Plan selection occurs each January and July.

 Although some noise is to be expected, residents must refrain from making excessive noise and/or engaging in disruptive behavior that causes a disturbance to other members of the community, during established quiet hours or any other time of day.
 This is to help ensure that all residents are able to study, sleep, and thrive throughout the community.

 Unauthorized occupancy of a living space or use of residential facilities, including, but not limited to; cohabitation, subletting, altering the physical structure of the room/suite without approval, remaining present if maintenance work is occurring after temporary space has been assigned, and/or providing laundry facility access to non-residents.